Contact us about treatment for Ménière’s Disease

 It's easy to find out more about treatment by giving us a call or completing our enquiry form.

-You should see a doctor if you have symptoms that affect your quality of life.
-If the causes of your symptoms aren’t obvious, you may be referred to an Ear, Nose & Throat (ENT) specialist to have further tests.
-These may include allergy tests, blood tests or a further examination to eliminate other conditions such as sinusitis or nasal polyps.
-This may involve looking inside your nose with an endoscope.
+There’s no single test that gives a reliable Ménière's disease diagnosis.
+If the causes of your symptoms aren’t obvious, your GP can refer you to one of our Ear, Nose & Throat (ENT) Consultants for further tests.
+These may include allergy tests, blood tests or a further examination to eliminate other conditions such as sinusitis or nasal polyps which involves looking inside your nose with an endoscope.

 Other tests include a nasal inspiratory flow test (to measure the airflow of your breathing) or a computed tomography (CT) scan.
 Once other causes have been excluded then a diagnosis of Ménière’s disease can be confirmed.

 Ménière’s disease treatment is mainly focused on minimising and controlling your symptoms, including hearing loss, tinnitus, vertigo and a feeling of pressure deep inside the ear.

 Your ENT Consultant or GP may prescribe medicines called betahistines, you may need to consider a hearing aid if you suffer with hearing loss and changes to your diet are also thought to help manage symptoms.